 Board's Role in Risk Oversight.
 Our board of directors is actively involved in oversight of risks that could affect us and in ensuring that regular assessments of risk are a priority.
 This oversight function is conducted primarily through committees of our board of directors, but the full board of directors retains responsibility for general oversight of risks.
 The Audit Committee is charged with oversight of our system of internal controls and risks relating to financial reporting, legal, regulatory and accounting compliance.
 Our board of directors satisfies its oversight responsibility through full reports from the Audit Committee chairperson regarding the committee's considerations and actions, as well as through regular reports directly from officers responsible for oversight of particular risks.
 Management has implemented an enterprise risk management process that is reviewed on a periodic basis by the Governance Committee to ensure consistency of risk considerations in making business decisions.
 In addition, we have internal audit systems in place to review adherence to policies and procedures that are supported by a separate internal audit department reporting directly to the Audit Committee.
 The Compensation Committee also oversees risks related to our compensation programs, management retention and development.
-The Governance Committee committee is responsible for oversight of directors and corporate governance risks.
-In addition, the Governance Committee receives regular reports from management regarding cybersecurity program.
+The Governance Committee oversees the composition and leadership structure of the board of directors and corporate governance risks.
+In addition, the Governance Committee is responsible for overseeing the Company's cybersecurity program.
 As part of its oversight, the Governance Committee receives regular reports from management regarding cybersecurity policies, employee awareness and training programs, and strategies for combating cybersecurity threats.